killstorm103/Rebug/README.md

 Info:
 - JavaSE: 1.8
-- Main branch (Main_PacketEvents) will not support any plugin that requires ProtocolLib as ProtocolLib causes isuess for Rebug!
 - if you want to see what i've added to rebug live you can join my discord server: https://discord.gg/5xWHx3MUUr

 Known Bugs: